-Below are advice and tips on how to hang, and hanging your art.
+Below are several examples of the various styles of framing art.
 While we have endeavoured to be as accurate as possible no liability is assumed for any errors herein.
-It is the responsibility of users to ensure the correctness of all information.
+It is the responsibility of users to ensure the correctness of any information.
 For help with orders, please visit our Store Help and FAQS page, or use our Contact page.

 This style of timber moulding (frame ) has very much come to the fore during these last few years.
 It has a modern, natural, industrial look much favoured by daring, avant-garde, interior decorators.
 This native, Australian-made moulding comes in a variety of widths, heights and sizes, and is quite variable in shades, tints and overall tones.
 Quite often a moulding stick will reveal knots and resin streaks thus adding a natural character and beauty to this attractive, natural material harvested from sustainable forests in Australia.
 As its name implies, this frame is made from raw mouldings, meaning that the timber is not coated, gessoed, foiled, painted or otherwise finished.
 Therefore and because of this variance, it is often difficult to make several frames, or a series of picture frames, all having the exact same tint and shade of colour, finish and appearance.